nrinaudo/kantan.sbt/docs/src/site-preprocess/defaults.md

 These can of course be overriden in your own buildfiles.

+## Dependency resolver

+[coursier] is a clear improvement on SBT's native dependency resolver, and is enabled by default in all projects.

+One concrete reason, other than it being an all around improvement, is that it works around a blocking bug with SBT: it is, apparently, possible to have multiple incompatible versions of the same library in the CLASSPATH.

 ## Validation

 kantan.sbt declares a `validate` command that will run all tests, check code style, generate